Topological bands in the PdSe$_2$ pentagonal monolayer: Introduction

-Two dimensional materials are among the most promising types of systems in the continuous search for novel structures that can give shape to the future technological advances.
-The low dimensional character of these structures make them ideal candidates for their application in nanoscale devices \cite{Fiori_2014}.
-Starting with graphene more than a decade ago a vast amount of these layered systems has been proposed \cite{Pere2014,Das_2015_ARCM,Novoselov_2016}.
-Within this emerging group of novel materials, the recently synthesized PdSe$_2$ system has been the subject of intensive experimental and theoretical research.
-Different forms of the material with a variable number of layers has been reported, possessing high air stability \cite{oyedele_pdse_2017,nguyen_atomically_2020,PdSe2_defects,PdSe2-air-stab,PdSe2_ACSnano}, which is a remarkable property for their extended (long-term) use.
-Also, good electrical transport \cite{oyedele_defect-mediated_2019}, optical \cite{PdSe2_lindic,PdSe2_nonlinopt,PdSe2_optoel,PdSe2_nonlin_Multilayer} and thermoelectric properties \cite{PdSe2_thermoelec} have been experimentally reported.
+Two-dimensional (2D) materials are among the most promising types of systems in the continuous search for novel structures that can give shape to future technological advances.
+The low-dimensional character of these structures makes them ideal candidates for their application in nanoscale devices \cite{Fiori_2014}.
+Starting with graphene more than a decade ago, a vast amount of these layered systems has been proposed \cite{Pere2014,Das_2015_ARCM,Novoselov_2016}.
+Within this emerging group of novel 2D systems, pentagonal 2D materials are attracting increasing attention because of their symmetry.
+For instance, the proposal of pentagraphene stirred much attention \cite{2014_tang,2015_Zhang_pentagraphene,Bravo_SR_2018,Correa_2020}.
+Furthermore, the possibility of presenting topologically nontrivial phases has driven the interest to other pentagonal layers with different compositions \cite{2016_TiC2,Zhuang2019,Bravo_SR_2019,Bravo_NS_2021}.
+However, some theoretical proposals have been shown to be structurally unstable, specially those with dominant p-orbital bonds \cite{Avramov2015,Kuklin2020}.
+Notwithstanding, there are several instances of experimentally found 2D pentamaterials, such as PdSe$_2$, PdS$_2$ and NiN$_2$ \cite{oyedele_pdse2_2017,Zhang2021,Bykov2021}.
+Among these, the recently synthesized PdSe$_2$ has been the subject of intensive experimental and theoretical research.
+Importantly, the pentagonal phase is the stable allotrope for this material.
+Different forms of pentagonal PdSe$_2$ with a variable number of layers have been reported, possessing high air stability \cite{oyedele_pdse_2017,nguyen_atomically_2020,PdSe2_defects,PdSe2-air-stab,PdSe2_ACSnano}, which is an essential characteristic for their extended (long-term) use.
+Also, electrical transport characteristics \cite{oyedele_defect-mediated_2019}, remarkable optical \cite{PdSe2_lindic,PdSe2_nonlinopt,PdSe2_optoel,PdSe2_nonlin_Multilayer}, and good thermoelectric properties \cite{PdSe2_thermoelec} have been experimentally reported.
 On the theoretical side, several works have analyzed the physical properties of the material in its monolayer and multilayer form \cite{PdSe2_dft2015,PdSe2_renorm-gap,PdSe2_defectsPRB,PdSe2_compress,PdSe2_NJP_bandgap}.
-Among these theoretical accounts the band connectivity and the symmetry-related properties of the electronic structure has not been studied in detail for monolayer PdSe$_2$; we address this issue in this work.
-Using the theory of symmetry indicators along with first-principles calculations we identify that the lowest conduction bands of monolayer PdSe$_2$ realize a topologically nontrivial phase.
+Among these theoretical accounts the band connectivity and the symmetry-related properties of the electronic structure have not been studied in detail for monolayer PdSe$_2$; we address this issue in this work.
+Using the theory of symmetry indicators along with first-principles calculations, we identify that the lowest conduction bands of monolayer PdSe$_2$ realize a topologically nontrivial phase.
 These bands comprise a strong topological phase with a well defined topological invariant and gapless edges states that we characterize using well-known numerical methods.
-Also, a digression about the accessibility of these nontrivial conduction states by Fermi level manipulation is developed.
+Also, an analysis on the accessibility of these nontrivial conduction states by Fermi level manipulation is presented.
 These results open the possibility for the exploration of this promising material and its related structures from the topological point of view.